DCSI2022/PlaneSAM/README.md

 used as a plane detector, and its predicted bounding boxes are fed into our dualcomplexity network as prompts, thereby enabling fully automatic plane instance segmentation.
-Experimental results show that the proposed PlaneSAM sets a new state-of-the-art (SOTA) performance on the ScanNet dataset, and outperforms previous SOTA approaches in zero-shot transfer on the 2D-3D-S, Matterport3D,and ICL-NUIM RGB-D datasets, while only incurring a 10% increase in computational overhead compared to EfficientSAM.
+Experimental results show that the proposed PlaneSAM sets a new state-of-the-art (SOTA) performance on the ScanNet dataset, and outperforms previous SOTA approaches in zero-shot transfer on the 2D-3D-S, Matterport3D,and ICL-NUIM RGB-D datasets, while only incurring a 10% increase in computational overhead compared to EfficientSAM.
 Our code and trained model will be released publicly.

 </p>